 The end of 2016 saw the iShares Silver Trust (NYSEArca: SLV) and the ETFS Physical Silver Shares (NYSEArca: SIVR) stumbling with the dollar surging and the Treasury yields being spiked.
-After the disappointment, some investors are expecting better things in context of the white metal in 2017.
+After the disappointment, some investors are expecting better things in the context of the white metal in 2017.

 While the equities market plunged into a correction, it was silver and other precious metals which enjoyed a safe-haven demand.
-The white metal reportedly maintained its momentum with the Federal Reserve lowering the interest rate outlook, from a previously expected four rate hikes, to only two hikes this year.
+The white metal reportedly maintained its momentum with the Federal Reserve lowering the interest rate outlook, from a previously expected four rate hikes to only two hikes this year.

-This year, the Federal Reserve is looking at three interest rate hikes, and some market observers feel that there is an upside in context of the white metal.
+This year, the Federal Reserve is looking at three interest rate hikes, and some market observers feel that there is an upside in the context of the white metal.